diku-dk/futhark/docs/package-management.rst

   futhark-pkg add pkgpath X.Y.Z

-This will add the indicated package to ``futhark.pkg``, if it exists.
+This will add the indicated package to ``futhark.pkg``.
-``futhark-pkg`` will perform network requests to determine whether a package of the given name and with the given version exists (but it will not check whether the package is otherwise well-formed).
+``futhark-pkg`` will perform network requests to determine whether a package of the given name and with the given version exists and fail otherwise (but it will not check whether the package is otherwise well-formed).
 The version number can be elided, in which case ``futhark-pkg`` will use the newest available version.
 If the package is already present in ``futhark.pkg``, it will simply have its version requirement changed to the one specified in the command.
+Any dependencies of the package will *not* be added to ``futhark.pkg``, but will still be downloaded by ``futhark-pkg get`` (see below).

 Adding a package with ``futhark-pkg add`` only modifies ``futhark.pkg``, but does not download the package files.
-This is done with ``futhark-pkg get``.
-The contents of each package will be stored in a subdirectory of ``lib/`` corresponding to their package path.
+This is done with ``futhark-pkg get`` (without further options).
+The contents of each required dependency and any transitive dependencies will be stored in a subdirectory of ``lib/`` corresponding to their package path.
 For example, a dependency ``github.com/sturluson/edda`` will be stored in ``lib/github.com/sturluson/edda``.